Federal Police Misconduct Defense Attorneys

 Law enforcement officers put their lives on the line to protect the public on a regular basis.
 Police must do their duty to investigate and stop crimes often while working in an emotionally charged context with many different people from many different backgrounds.
 In many cases, your work as a police officer involves split second judgment calls under very stressful conditions, a situation which can often result in unintended consequences.
 Regardless of the extent and scope of an investigation, police are bound by constraints imposed upon them by federal law and the U.S Constitution.
 If a prosecutor believes you stepped outside your lawful bounds as an officer, you can find yourself facing serious criminal charges of police misconduct.

 Law enforcement officers who have been accused of police misconduct should retain legal counsel immediately.
-Call Duffy Law, LLC today to schedule a free consultation with an experienced lawyer.
+Call Duffy Law, LLC today to schedule a consultation with an experienced lawyer.

 Police misconduct cases can arise in a variety of contexts